 This post describes the steps to set up the UserDir feature with the Apache HTTP server in Ubuntu Linux.

 In some school environments, you’ll see examples where teachers are given their website to publish materials for students to access.
 Instead of creating multiple server blocks, the system administrator can use the UserDir feature.

 The URL to reach the teacher’s page is usually the domain name followed by /~teacher_name.

-For example, when you enable this feature in Apache, users with accounts on the system will be able to share content in their home directories with the world via Apache.
+For example, when you enable this feature in Apache, users with accounts on the system can share content in their home directories with the world via Apache.

 This tutorial assumes that you already have an Apache2 web server installed.
 If you haven’t, you may want to do that before continuing below.